Nateonus/DK2MapMaker/README.md

 - Place 'things'
 - Place creatures

-## How to: Using this to make mapsC
+## How to: Using this to make maps
 This map maker has the basic functions of map building for DK2.
 It doesn't have functionality to add scripts or change level properties, however the map maker can still be used to make these complex maps.

 ### Basic Maps